SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Interestingly, there were also differences in the ratios of ...
 The single most striking observation to emerge from the data comparison was ...

-## Reporting Results
+## Reporting a reaction

-> Reporting a reaction
+↑ Reporting Results

 When X cells were stimulated with Y, no significant difference in the number of Z was detected.
 However, stimulation of X cells with Y did not increase the ...
 Following the addition of X, a significant increase (P<0.05) in the Y was recorded.
 With successive increases in intensity of the X, the Y moved further to ...

-## Reporting Results
+## Reporting results from questionnaires and interviews

-> Reporting results from questionnaires and interviews
+↑ Reporting Results

 The response rate was 60% at six months and 56% at 12 months.
 Of the study population, 90 subjects completed and returned the questionnaire.